This is a named option within the Engineering MEng.

 Letters of Recommendation Required 3

-Applications are accepted on a rolling basis for fall, spring and summer terms.
+Applications are accepted and reviewed on a rolling basis for fall, spring and summer terms.

 The degree may be earned by engineers who have: